MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ### Example scenario

-Imagine a scenario where, using the [Wide World Importers database for Azure Synapse Analytics SQL database](https://docs.microsoft.com/azure/synapse-analytics/sql-data-warehouse/load-data-wideworldimportersdw), you are tasked with creating a query in Power Query that connects to the **fact_Sale** table, retrieves the last ten sales with only the following fields:
+Imagine a scenario where, using the [Wide World Importers database for Azure Synapse Analytics SQL database](https://docs.microsoft.com/azure/synapse-analytics/sql-data-warehouse/load-data-wideworldimportersdw), you are tasked with creating a query in Power Query that connects to the **fact_Sale** table and retrieves the last ten sales with only the following fields:

 * *Sales Key*
 * *Customer Key*